raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/connect-arduino.md

 {:toc}
 ---
 ## Install Arduino IDE
-The Raspberry Pi makes a great host for the Arduino, which is a much simpler microcomputer but with some complementary capabilities.
+The Raspberry Pi makes a great host for the Arduino, which is a much simpler microcomputer but with some complementary capabilities, like converting analog-to-digital with its built-in ADC chip.
 To control the Arduino we will use the Arduino IDE like on any other computer.
 To install:

 ```
 sudo apt-get update